shawnbrown/get_reader/README.md

 **get\_reader**(*obj*, \**args*, \*\**kwds*)

-Return a reader object which will iterate over records in the given data—like a `csv.reader()`.
+Return a reader object which will iterate over records in the given *obj*—like a `csv.reader()`.

-The *obj* type is used to automatically determine the appropriate handler.
-If obj is a string, it is treated as a file path whose extension determines its content type.
-Any \**args* and \*\**kwds* are passed to the underlying handler.
+The given *obj* is used to automatically determine the appropriate file handler.
+If *obj* is a string, it is treated as a file path whose extension determines its content type.
+Any \**args* and
+\*\**kwds* are passed to the appropriate constructor method.
+If the *obj* type cannot be determined automatically, you can call one of the "`from_x()`" constructor methods directly.

+When reading data from a path, a file-like object is created and handled implicitly.
+This underlying file is automatically closed when the iterator is exhausted, when the reader is deleted, or—if used as a context manager—when exiting the `with` statement.
+Users can explicitly close the underlying file by calling the reader's `close()` method.
+When reading data from a file-like object, the user is responsible for properly closing the file.

 Using auto-detection: